rprichard/logitech-g400-config/README.md

 and/or sysfs for querying the USB devices.

 The tool is written in Python3 and uses a CFFI-based module to access hidapi.
-On Ubuntu, try installing python3-cffi.
 The CFFI-hidapi bridge module is less active/stable, so a copy lives in this repository.

+## Prerequisites

+On Ubuntu: `sudo apt-get install python3 python3-cffi libhidapi-dev libhidapi-hidraw0 libhidapi-libusb0`

 ## Usage

-See the Python script for more detail, but basically there are two options:
+The script prints the current/final settings, and has two options for changing the settings.
+See the Python script for more detail.

 ```
 usage: logitech-g400-config.py [-rRATE] [-dDPI]